florib779/Roon/articles/sources-for-downloadable-audio-files.md

 * [7digital](https://de.7digital.com/)
 * [Bandcamp](https://bandcamp.com/)
   An online music service and promotion platform specifically aimed at independent artists.
 Bandcamp artists have a modifiable microsite with the albums they upload.
 Many titles can be played for free on the website.
 Artists can specify whether music downloads are free or paid.
 Artists gets 80-90% of sales.
-Not all available HiRes-files are [tagged as HiRes](https://bandcamp.com/tag/hi-res) by far.
+Not all available HiRes-files are tagged as [HiRes](https://bandcamp.com/tag/hi-res) or [24-bit](https://bandcamp.com/tag/24-bit) by far.
+Sometimes the resolution is also specified in the description.
 I have been quite surprised sometimes that I get an album instead of CD-quality as a 24-bit version.
   For some tracks/albums lyrics are provided.
 * [Burning Shed](https://burningshed.com/)
   Label of: Porcupine Tree, Anathema, Steven Wilson...